GrahamCobb/extents-lists/README.md

 	extents-difference -s /tmp/latest-snapshot.extents /tmp/cobb.extents
 ```

-* To find out how much space particular directories/subvolumes/snapshots are occupying you could use:
+* To find out how much space particular files/directories/subvolumes/snapshots are occupying you could use:
 ```
-	extents-list -s some/directory some/other/directory
+	extents-list -s some/file some/directory some/other/directory
 ```
-But this counts space which might be shared with other directories/subvolumes/snapshots,
+But this counts space which might be shared with other files,
-so does not tell you how much space would be released if the directories were deleted.
+so does not tell you how much space would be released if the files were deleted.

-* To actually find out how much space would be freed if particular directories/subvolumes/snapshots are removed
+* To actually find out how much space would be freed if particular files/directories/subvolumes/snapshots are removed
 requires measuring the space occupied by the files which would **remain**.
-The key is to work out the `find` options which return those files, remembering that extents-list always adds `-type f -print0`
+The key is to work out the `find` options which return those remaining files,
+remembering that extents-list always adds `-type f -print0`
 to the end (which means that a `-o` may be needed at the end of the options).
 In the example below, the disk is mounted as */mnt/data* and the two directories to be removed are
 *some/directory* and *some/other/directory*: